vocalmajority/donate/index.markdown

 If you are interested in making one donation that will be split evenly among over 50  bail funds, mutual aid funds, and activist organizations listed on the following link, or allocate specific amounts to individual groups, please visit <a href="https://secure.actblue.com/donate/bail_funds_george_floyd">ActBlue's resource here</a>.

+* All funds donated to the <a href="https://www.paypal.me/freethemall">(F)empower Community Bond Fund</a> will go toward posting bond for those who can't afford it, in order to get them out of jail cages in Miami, FL jails.

 * <a href="https://www.knowyourrightscamp.com/">Know Your Rights Camp</a> is an organization founded by Colin Kaepernick that provides education and training in black and brown communities.
 Their mission is to advance the liberation and well-being of Black and Brown communities through education, self-empowerment, mass-mobilization, and the creation of new systems that elevate the next generation of change leaders.
 The organization has set up a legal fund for Minneapolis protestors.

 * <a href="https://www.naacpldf.org/">NAACP Legal Defense and Educational Fund</a> is America’s premier legal organization fighting for racial justice.
 Through litigation, advocacy, and public education, LDF seeks structural changes to expand democracy, eliminate disparities, and achieve racial justice in a society that fulfills the promise of equality for all Americans.

+* <a href="https://nationalbailout.org/black-mamas-bail-out/">National Bailout #FreeBlackMamas</a> is a Black-led abolitionist movement bailing out Black mamas and caregivers.

 ___